kodekloudhub/git-for-beginners-course/docs/05-Git-Rebasing/02-Interactive-Rebasing.md

 ![x3](../../images/x3.PNG)

-- After this, it will combind the commits.
+- After this, it will combined the commits.
 There are so many other options when you are interactively rebasing.
 It's very powerful tool to changes to your branch and commits.